 6 Health and Wellness Tips for a Remote Workforce

 COVID-19 has weakened the fitness focus of many Canadians.
 Gym closures and unpredictable weather contribute to Canadians not getting enough light exercise.

 Our own Health and Wellness committee set up remote activities and calendar reminders for employees to exercise.
-Pair that with wellness apps that encourage healthy behaviours like Change4Life or Coach Ivan, and there’s a little something for everyone.
+Pair that with wellness apps that encourage healthy behaviours like Change4Life , Cross the Line or Daily Burn, and there’s a little something for everyone.